Q. How many node points are needed in a model?

 Seg C has 2 node points between the anchors

-Note that Seg A does not have any displacement in between the anchor points.
-Recall from above, reason being that there was no node point for which the program to apply the load-case nor influence of pipe displacement beyond adjacent node points.
-Also note the support load reactions for each segment are identical to one another.
+1. Seg A does not have any displacement in between the anchor points.
+Recall from above, reason there was no node point for which the program to apply the load-case nor influence of pipe displacement beyond adjacent node points. '

-Front view, notice that the shape of the displaced curve is smoother as the number of node points increase, but the amount of accuracy is minimal at best.
+2. Seg E shape of the displaced curve is smoother as the number of node points increase, however the amount of accuracy is for maximum displacement is no better than when segment has 1 added node point.

 Conclusion